Shin Godzilla: Music

 Shiro Sagisu scored the film.
-The score features various remixes of "Decisive Battle" from Sagisu's Neon Genesis Evangelion score and recycles several Akira Ifukube tracks.
+The score features various remixes of "Decisive Battle" from Sagisu's Neon Genesis Evangelion score, and recycles several Akira Ifukube tracks.
 Anno had decided to use Ifukube's music while writing the screenplay and attempted to adapt the old Ifukube tracks to modern stereo settings but the task proved too daunting and eventually settled on using the mono mixes instead.
 The soundtrack was released on July 30, 2016, and sold 8,427 copies in 2 weeks.

 Release

 Marketing

 In November 2015, without any prior announcement, Toho screened a promo reel at the American Film Market for a potential sale for overseas markets, marketing the film (for a while) as Godzilla: Resurgence.
 In December 2015, Toho unveiled the film's first teaser trailer and teaser poster revealing Toho's new Godzilla design and the film's July 29, 2016, release date.
-Chunichi Sports reported the size of the new Godzilla to be 118.5 m tall, over 10 m taller than Godzilla (2014), but not taller than Godzilla from King of the Monsters.
-Shin is the second tallest live action Godzilla in history.
+Chunichi Sports reported the size of the new Godzilla to be 118.5 m tall, over 10 m taller than Legendary's Godzilla.
+He is the second tallest live action Godzilla in history.

 In January 2016, images of the Godzilla suit were leaked online.
-In late March 2016, it was announced that Toho's Godzilla and Anno's Evangelion intellectual properties will form a "maximum collaboration" for merchandise in April 2016.
+In late March 2016, it was announced that Toho's Godzilla and Anno's Evangelion intellectual properties would form a "maximum collaboration" for merchandise in April 2016.
 In mid-April 2016, Toho revealed the complete design of the new Godzilla and that it is a completely CG-generated character, as well as a new trailer, details regarding the principal and supporting characters, and that the film will be released in IMAX, 4DX, and MX4D formats for its domestic release.